 Therefore, the microwave, toaster and crock pot are getting a workout right now.
 I needed a sweet treat, and was so sad that I couldn’t bake anything, so I made this simple dark chocolate coconut bark.
 Like a Mounds Bar, but healthier. :) (Sort of…at least there isn’t any high fructose corn syrup or other artificial stuff in this).

-Enjoy!
-Store in the refrigerator in an air tight container.
+- Enjoy!
+Store in the refrigerator in an air tight container, it will get too soft at room temperature.

 So tell me, have you ever had your stove break?
 Did you use your microwave in the meantime?
 Did you go through baking withdrawal, like me? :)